-Boxers are some of the most cheerful and fun-loving dogs.
-They’re one of the best family dogs from the working group because they’re affectionate, loyal yet active.
+Boxers are some of the most cheerful and playful dogs you can find.
+They’re some of the best family dogs from the working group because they’re affectionate, loyal yet active.
 And while they can have a goofy personalities, it leaves a lot of owners questioning their intelligence.

-There’s nothing wrong with being average.
-Though Boxers ranked fairly low on the smartest dogs list, there are reasons why they’re actually smart dogs.
+There’s nothing wrong with being average intelligent.
+Though Boxers ranked fairly low on the smartest dogs list, there are a number of reasons why they’re actually smart dogs.
 Let’s further examine the Boxer’s intelligence and see what actually makes them smart dogs.